AkhilMe4518/DATA-SCRAPING/README.md

 # DATA-SCRAPING
-(NOTE:This code works when the html page renders properly when we scrap data)
+(NOTE:This code works when the html page renders properly while we scrap data) More often it works great with single url and needs html sessions to scrap more urls

 In this project we will be scraping data from AMAZON WEBSITE